 What is a classical curriculum?
 Our classical liberal arts curriculum capitalizes on the natural stages of intellectual development to enhance academic performance and character growth.
 The classical curriculum is grounded in the traditional trivium of grammar, logic, and rhetoric.
 It cultivates the arts of reading, writing, listening, speaking, inquiring, and thinking.

-In grades 1-5, a child's intellect is a like a sponge, ready to soak in and retain an amazing quantity of factual information.
+A child's intellect is like a sponge, ready to soak in and retain an amazing quantity of factual information.
 Hence, the classical way of instruction seeks to cement the foundations of knowledge and truth.
 Memorization and learning by heart is naturally joyful at this stage.
 Both rudimentary forms of knowledge and skills such as arithmetic, phonics, penmanship, spelling, reading comprehension, and factual retention are critical to this stage of development.
 With a strong foundation, students are ready to launch into deeper and more complex concepts and truths.

-For more information, consider visiting the Catholic Liberal Education Institute.
+For more information, consider visiting the Institute for Catholic Liberal Education.